pmorie/node-documentation/README.writing_cartridges.md

 * `action`: which user operation the cartridge should perform
 * `uuid`: OPENSHIFT_GEAR_UUID *jwh: Do we still need this?
 It should always in the environment...*

-##### Summary
+##### Description

-Hooks are called by the system to allow the end user to control aspects of the cartridge or the software controlled by the cartridge.
+Hooks are called by OpenShift to allow the end user to control aspects of the cartridge or the software controlled by the cartridge.

 The `runhook` script is usually a shim to ensure the environment